LeZheng/Owl-CL-document/CLHS-doc/12-Numbers.md

 The function isqrt should signal type-error if its argument is not a non-negative integer.

-The functions sqrt and isqrt might signal arithmetic-error.
+The functions sqrt and isqrt 可能发出 arithmetic-error.

 * 也见(See Also):